ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

     CMIP6: /badc/cmip6/data/CMIP6/CMIP

-  Example for a mix of CMIP6 root path pointing to the ESGF node on CEDA-Jasmin (formerly known as BADC) and a user-specific data repository for extra data:
+  Example for a mix of CMIP6 root path pointing to the ESGF node on CEDA-Jasmin and a user-specific data repository for extra data:

   .. code-block:: yaml